 “We’d get spooked from time to time but she never meant to hurt nobody.”

-First update in a while but things have been busy over the past few months.
 I’m wrapping up my year at kings and just finished a month-long intership with the National Post in Toronto.
-I had the amazing opportunity to work under Rob Roberts, Senior Producer, and Joe Hood, World Editor, on a number of stories and projects that I’m really proud.
-I’ll be using all I learned to better my blog here and do more in-depth reporting going forward.
-I currently have a few other projects on the go that will see the light of day in the coming months, and will be working freelance for a bit, so expect more articles here.
+I had the amazing opportunity to work under Rob Roberts, Senior Producer, and Joe Hood, World Editor, on a number of stories and projects that I’m proud of.